NEA Mandates and Structures

 Scope

-Under the direction of the Working Party on Nuclear Criticality Safety (WPNCS), the Technical Review Group for the International Criticality Safety Benchmark Evaluation Project (ICSBEPTRG) will co‑ordinate the programme of the International Criticality Safety Benchmark Evaluation Project (ICSBEP) and the development of the ICSBEP handbook and database.
-These comprise an evaluated set of benchmark specifications derived from experiments performed at various nuclear critical facilities around the world.
-The benchmark specifications are intended for use by criticality safety engineers to validate nuclear data and calculational techniques used to establish minimum subcritical margins for safe operations with fissile material.
+Under the direction of the Nuclear Science Committee’s (NSC) Working Party on Nuclear Criticality Safety (WPNCS), the Technical Review Group for the International Criticality Safety Benchmark Evaluation Project (ICSBEPTRG) co‑ordinates the programme of the International Criticality Safety Benchmark Evaluation Project (ICSBEP) and the development of the ICSBEP handbook and database.
+These comprise an evaluated set of benchmark specifications derived from experiments performed at various nuclear facilities around the world.
+The benchmark specifications are primarily intended for use by criticality safety practitioners to validate nuclear data and calculational techniques used to establish minimum subcritical margins for safe operations with fissile material, as well as other calculations of relevance to the field of nuclear criticality safety such as associated fundamental physics or alarm placement.

-The ICSBEPTRG will also develop a database tool (DICE) to facilitate user access to the ICSBEP benchmarks.
+The ICSBEPTRG will also steer the development of the Database for ICSBEP (DICE) tool to facilitate user access to the ICSBEP benchmarks.

 Objectives

-The main objective of the ICSBEPTRG is to provide the nuclear community with an evaluated set of benchmark specifications by collecting criticality experiment data from the nuclear criticality laboratories, worldwide.
+The main objective of the ICSBEPTRG is to provide the nuclear community with an evaluated set of benchmark specifications by collecting integral experiment data from the nuclear laboratories worldwide.
 More specifically the objectives are as follows:

-• identify and evaluate a comprehensive set of critical and sub-critical benchmark experiment data;
+• identify and evaluate a comprehensive set of critical and sub-critical benchmark experiment data, as well as associated fundamental physics or alarm placement relevant data;

 • verify the data, to the extent possible, by reviewing original and subsequently revised documentation, and by communicating with the experimenters or individuals who are familiar with the experimenters or the experimental facility;